IraMalik/functions-tools-agents-langchain/README.md

 We can also 'bind' parameters/ functions to our model.

 ## OpenAI Function Calling in LangChain
-Pydantic - data validation library for Python - makes it easy to define schemas and export them to JSON, works with python type annotations
+Pydantic - data validation library for Python - makes it easy to define schemas and export them to JSON, works with python type annotations.

 Uses of OpenAI functions:
 - Tagging - LLM can evaluate input text and generate structured output/object with desired tags, given a structure description (eg: extract some sentiment & language, will return an output with these tags)